davidgllund/abi_project/README.md

 **yml**-file that can be used to easily create a conda environment containing all dependencies.

+### **appbio_project_results.pdf**

+File containing a description of the results from the project.
+Can be used as reference when attempting to reproduce the results.

 ### **scripts**

 Directory containing auxiliary python scripts used during the analysis.